 9.13 The High Weald Area of Outstanding Natural Beauty covers some 560 square miles in the counties of Kent, East and West Sussex, and Surrey and includes three-quarters of Brenchley and Matfield Parish.
 The designation was confirmed by the Government in 1983, giving the HWAONB national recognition of the quality of the landscape.
 The importance of its conservation and enhancement should be considered in decision making by public bodies.
 The NPPF (paragraph 176) states that 'Great weight should be given to conserving and enhancing landscape and scenic beauty in ...
 AONBs, which have the highest status of protection in relation to these issues.'
 The HWAONB is overseen by a Joint Advisory Committee, which has produced an HWAONB Management Plan, setting out a vision for the AONB and recommended actions for partner bodies, for the period 2019-2024.
-A High Weald AONB Design Guide for new housing development was published for public comments between June and August 2019
+A High Weald AONB Housing Design Guide for new housing development was published in November 2019.